lakshmi-intechcode/jng_instr_folder/weekly_cs_questions/README.md

 * Bash - What is bash?
 * What’s the difference between bash, .bashrc and .bash_profile?
+	* What are environmental variables
+	* Can we use these to store API keys
+	* If we can how can we access those keys
+	* What else can we do with our Bash_profile
 * Explain the use of “#!/bin/bash”.
 Where is this used?
 Why is it used?
 * Curl - What is curl?
 What is the difference between curl and Wget?
 * Explain the following commands: